Looking for an easy way to add Lottie animations to your WordPress site? Or confused by what the heck a Lottie is and why you should care?

 Whether you’re already familiar with Lottie animations or you have no idea what that term means, this post is going to help you out.

 First, I’ll start by explaining what Lottie animations are and how they can be a useful tool for your WordPress site.
-Then, I’ll show you step-by-step how to set up WordPress Lottie animations on your site using two different methods.
+Then, I’ll show you step-by-step how to set up WordPress Lottie animations on your site.

 If you’re already familiar with Lottie animations and are only here for the tutorial, you can also click this link to jump straight to the tutorial part.

 What Are Lottie Animations?

 In a nutshell, Lottie makes it really easy for you to add cool animations to your WordPress site (or any other website).

 It’s a library developed by the folks at Airbnb that lets you parse Adobe After Effects animations that were exported as JSON with Bodymovin.
 Then, you can natively render them on your website (or in a mobile app).

 Honestly, a lot of the talk about Lottie goes over my head because I’m not an engineer/designer.
 The only thing you really need to know is that Lottie makes it easy to add animations to WordPress.

 If you want to learn more about the format itself, you can check out Airbnb’s introduction post.